junqueira/go-finance/README.md

 There are several applications for this library.
 It's intentions are to be conducive to the following activities:

-  * Quantitative financial analysis in Go-lang.
+  * Quantitative financial analysis in Golang.
-  * Academic mathematical financial analysis.
+  * Academic study/comparison in a clean, easy language.
   * Algorithmic/Statistic based strategy implementation.

 ### Similar Projects